Soda-Digital/Azure-Lighthouse/README.md

 ## Create a subscription resource deployment

-`az deployment sub create --location "australiaeast" --subscription {subscriptionId} --template-uri https://raw.githubusercontent.com/Soda-Digital/Azure-Lighthouse/main/lighthouse.json`
+`az deployment sub create --location "australiaeast" --template-uri "https://raw.githubusercontent.com/Soda-Digital/Azure-Lighthouse/main/lighthouse.json--subscription "{subscriptionId}"`

 You will be promted for a `principalId` - copy the value provided by Soda Digital.